 1.1 General License Terms.
 All software license rights that we grant you are specifically subject to the following general terms and conditions:

 1.3 System Availability.
-We will use commercially reasonable efforts to make the Acellus System available (subject to routine maintenance windows and unavailability not caused by us) to you and your Users via the Internet 24 hours a day, 7 days a week.
+We will use commercially reasonable efforts to make the Acellus System available (subject to routine maintenance) to you and your Users via the Internet 24 hours a day, 7 days a week.
+However, the system may be unavailable from time to time, may be offered for a limited time, or may vary depending on your region or device.
+We strive to keep the system up and running; however, all online services suffer occasional disruptions and outages, and we are not liable for any disruption or loss you may suffer as a result.
 All access rights for you and your Users will be via the worldwide web using a browser and Internet connection compliant with the System Requirements (described in section 1.4), unless otherwise specified in the Quote Form.
 NONETHELESS, ACCESS TO THE ACELLUS SYSTEM IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS, WITHOUT ANY ADDITIONAL WARRANTIES OF ANY KIND.
 WE DO NOT WARRANT THAT ACCESS TO THE SYSTEM WILL BE UNINTERRUPTED OR ERROR-FREE.

 1.4 System Requirements.
-Our System Requirements document (“System Requirements”) (found at https://www.science.edu/acellus/support/) details the necessary hardware, software, system configuration, network infrastructure, and other operational requirements necessary for you to successfully operate and use the Acellus System.
+Our Acellus Technical Specifications webpage (“System Requirements”) (found at https://www.science.edu/acellus/support/) details the necessary hardware, software, system configuration, network infrastructure, and other operational requirements necessary for you to successfully operate and use the Acellus System.
 The System Requirements are subject to periodic change.
-You acknowledge that you are responsible for the cost, operation and availability of, and you and your Users compliance with, all elements of the System Requirements.
+You acknowledge that you are responsible for the cost, operation, and availability of, and you and your Users compliance with, all elements of the System Requirements.

-1.5 Responsibility for User Activity.
+1.6 Responsibility for User Activity.
 You are responsible for all activities that occur in User accounts and for compliance by your Users with these Standard Terms.
-You will: (i) have sole responsibility for the accuracy, quality, integrity, legality, reliability, and appropriateness of all Customer Data; (ii) use commercially reasonable efforts to prevent unauthorized access to, disclosure of or use of the Acellus System, and notify us promptly of any such unauthorized access or use; and (ii) in connection with this Agreement, comply (and ensure compliance by your Users) with all applicable local, state and federal laws, rules and regulations.
+You will: (i) have sole responsibility for the accuracy, quality, integrity, legality, reliability, and appropriateness of all Customer Data; (ii) use commercially reasonable efforts to prevent unauthorized access to, disclosure of, or use of the Acellus System, and notify us promptly of any such unauthorized access or use; and (iii) in connection with this Agreement, comply (and ensure compliance by your Users) with all applicable local, state, and federal laws, rules, and regulations.

-1.6.1 Reservation of Rights.
+1.7.1 Reservation of Rights.
 The Software and Course Content we are providing is licensed to you, not sold.
-Subject to the limited rights expressly granted to you and your Users herein, we reserve all rights, title and interest in and to the Acellus System, including all related intellectual property rights.
+Subject to the limited rights expressly granted to you and your Users herein, we reserve all rights, title, and interest in and to the Acellus System, including all related intellectual property rights.
 No other rights are granted to you or your Users.

-1.6.2 Rights to Customer Data.
-As between you and us, you own all rights, title and interest in and to all Customer Data.
-You hereby grant us a non-exclusive, royalty free license to perpetually use, modify, distribute and work with the Customer Data.
+1.7.2 Rights to Customer Data.
+As between you and us, you own all rights, title, and interest in and to all Customer Data.
+You hereby grant us a non-exclusive, royalty free license to perpetually use, modify, distribute, and work with the Customer Data.

 126.96.36.199 Upon termination of this Agreement, we agree to promptly return to you the Customer Data, at your request, except that we may retain non-personally identifiable, statistical data regarding Students’ answers and performance.